Factbox: Brazil's presidential impeachment process

 If the Senate votes by a simple majority to accept the case, Rousseff is suspended at the start of the trial and Vice President Michel Temer becomes acting president.

-The Senate has 180 days to conduct its trial, chaired by the Chief Justice of the Supreme Court, Ricardo Lewandowski.
+The Senate has 180 days to conduct its trial, chaired by the president of the Supreme Court.
 Analysts say impeachment, if it goes ahead, will be a quick process given Brazil's political crisis and could be decided by the end of May.

 3) If two-thirds of the 81-seat Senate, or 54 senators, vote for impeachment, Rousseff is stripped of her political rights and cannot run for elected office for eight years.
 Temer will be confirmed as president for the rest of Rousseff's term, ending on Dec.
 31, 2018.